 Download PDF: Body Handling

-Dogs do not understand why there is anything wrong with eliminating in the house.
+Dogs do not understand why there is anything wrong with urinating or defecating in the house.
 It is therefore cruel to punish your puppy for having an 'accident' in the house.
-Teach your puppy to use outdoors or a designated area for toileting with tight supervision and management and by rewarding them for going in the 'right' place
+Teach your puppy to use the outdoors or a designated area for toileting with tight supervision and management and by rewarding them for going in the 'right' place